 a.
-Please describe your experience in the entire judicial selection process, from beginning to end (including the circumstances which led to your nomination and the interviews in which you participated).
-Is there a selection commission in your jurisdiction to recommend candidates for nomination to the federal courts?
-If so, please include that process in your description, as well as whether the commission recommended your nomination.
-List the dates of all interviews or communications you had with the White House staff or the Justice Department regarding this nomination.
+Describe your experience in the entire judicial selection process, from beginning to end (including the circumstances which led to your nomination and any interviews in which you participated).
+List all interviews or communications you had with anyone in the Executive Office of the President, Justice Department, President-elect transition team, or presidential campaign.
+Additionally, list all interviews or communications you or an individual known to you to be acting on your behalf had regarding your nomination or your potential nomination by the current President with outside organizations or individuals at the behest of anyone in the Executive Office of the President, Justice Department, President-elect transition team, or presidential campaign.
+List all persons present, participating, or otherwise involved in such interviews or communications.
 Do not include any contacts with Federal Bureau of Investigation personnel concerning your nomination.
-On January 26, 2021, White House Counsel Dana Remus contacted me concerning my potential nomination to the D.C.
-Circuit to fill the anticipated vacancy that would arise from then-Judge Merrick Garland's confirmation as Attorney General of the United States.
-Since that date, I have been in contact with officials from the White House Counsel's Office and the Office of Legal Policy at the Department of Justice regarding my potential nomination and the nominations process.
-On February 24, 2021, I met with President Biden and Dana Remus at the White House concerning the nomination, and on March 30, 2021, the President announced his intent to nominate me. b.
-Has anyone involved in the process of selecting you as a judicial nominee discussed with you any currently pending or specific case, legal issue or question in a manner that could reasonably be interpreted as seeking any express or implied assurances concerning your position on such case, issue, or question?
+On January 30, 2022, White House Counsel Dana Remus contacted me concerning my potential nomination to the Supreme Court to fill the anticipated vacancy that would arise from Justice Breyer's announced retirement.
+Since that date, I have been in contact with Dana Remus, White House Chief of Staff Ronald Klain, and officials from the White House Counsel's Office and the White House Office of Presidential Personnel regarding my potential nomination and the nominations process.
+On February 11, 2022, I met with the Vice President on Zoom concerning the nomination.
+On February 14, 2022, I met with President Biden and Ms. Remus at the White House concerning the nomination.
+On February 24, 2022, the President offered me the nomination, and I accepted, and he announced his intent to nominate me on February 25, 2022. b.
+Has anyone involved in the process of selecting you for this nomination (including, but not limited to anyone in the Executive Office of the President, the Justice Department, the President-elect transition team, presidential campaign, or the Senate and its staff) ever discussed with you any currently pending or specific case, legal issue, or question in a manner that could reasonably be interpreted as seeking any express or implied assurances concerning your position on such case, issue, or question?
 If so, explain fully.
+Identify each communication you had prior to the announcement of your nomination with anyone in the Executive Office of the President, the Justice Department, the President-elect transition team or presidential campaign, outside organization or individual (at the behest of anyone working in the Executive Office of the President, the Justice Department, President-elect transition, or presidential campaign), or the Senate or its staff referring or relating to your views on any case, issue, or subject that could come before the Supreme Court of the United States, state who was present or participated in such communication, and describe briefly what transpired.
 No.